Go deep, stay long

 Fish on the windlass

 Armed with a set of numbers from a befriended fishing boat captain, Captains George and Roger gathered the usual suspects and headed out to investigate.
 The forecast was for thunderstorms all day, but the skies were just hazy, with a slight breeze.
 The seas were near flat with a small swell.
-On the way out we stopped at an old familiar wreck to stock up on lobster, fluke, seabass and sinker (a clear indication of a popular wreck).
+On the way out we stopped at an old familiar wreck to stock up on carpa hinchable lobster, fluke, seabass and sinker (a clear indication of a popular wreck).
 Surface conditions were not as clear as last week, but there was still blue water above the standard Northeast green.
 The bottom vis dropped to 25 ft, but still bright with clear water above.
 We all kept our dives short given the anticipation of the next wreck.

 We were quickly underway and headed out on the discovery mission.
 Once we arrived on the numbers, Dr, Captain Roger spent some time mapping out the wreck.
 Chris splashed and tied in.
 George and Roger gave us a brief on what they had seen on the depth finder, and gave instructions to mark larger pieces.